isc-projects/kea/doc/sphinx/arm/classify.rst

 configuration (vs. alphabetical order).
 Required classes follow the order in which they are required.

-When determining which client-class information (comprising of options, lease lifetimes or DHCPv4 field values) that is part of class definitions, to include in the response, the server examines the union of options from all of the assigned classes.
+When determining which client-class information (comprised of options, lease lifetimes, or DHCPv4 field values) is part of the class definitions to be included in the response, the server examines the union of options from all of the assigned classes.
 If two or more classes include the same class information, the value from the first assigned class is used.
-``ALL`` is always the first class, hence the class with the highest priority, and matching required classes are last, so they have the lowest priority.
+``ALL`` is always the first class, i.e. the class with the highest priority, and matching required classes are last, so they have the lowest priority.

-Optons defined in classes override any global options, and in turn will be overridden by options defined for an individual subnet, shared network, pool or reservation.
+Options defined in classes override any global options, and in turn are overridden by options defined for an individual subnet, shared network, pool, or reservation.

 On the other hand, lease lifetimes and DHCPv4 field values defined at class